Gundam Ace

 Gundam Ace (ガンダムエース, Gandamu Eesu) is a monthly Japanese shōnen manga magazine published by Kadokawa Shoten.
 It largely focuses on the Gundam franchise.
 There was a Chinese version published by Kadokawa Media (Taiwan) Co., Ltd, discontinued in 2008.

 Overview

-Gundam Ace started as a quarterly publication from 2001 to 2002, moved to a bi-monthly publication in 2003, and in 2004 it became a monthly publication.
-The producer is Shinichirou Inoue of Kadokawa Shoten who also produces Newtype and Shonen Ace.
+Gundam Ace started as a quarterly publication from 2001 to 2002, moved to a bi-monthly publication in 2003, and became a monthly publication in 2004.
+The producer is Shinichirou Inoue of Kadokawa Shoten who also produces Newtype and Monthly Shonen Ace.
 The chief editor is Hideaki Kobayashi.

 The magazine contains a number of common features found in official fan magazines, including news on upcoming Gundam series and merchandise.